-Before diving into details, here's your quick checklist:
+Before getting into details, here's your quick checklist:

 | Closed shoes (sneakers) | Sand protection, dune climbing | Sandals = sand everywhere |